darksidelemm/satnogs-unwinder/README.md

 Run `python unwind.py --help` to see information on all the command-line options.

+## Logging
+A log file will be written to `/tmp/rotator.log` when the script is run.
+Note that SatNOGS runs as its own user, and must have permissions to write to this file.
+The easy solution here is to just be sure that the file doesn't exist when unwind.py is run via the post-observation method for the first time.

 ## Warnings
 This script is a fairly quick hack, and will bomb out if there are any errors.